justinseger015-ctrl/CaseStrainer/docs/DEPLOYMENT_VUE.md

 - A modern, responsive user interface built with Vue 3 and Composition API
 - Clear separation between frontend and backend (API-driven architecture)
+- Docker containerization for consistent deployment
+- Auto-restart system with health monitoring
+- Redis-based task queue for background processing
 - Improved maintainability and extensibility
 - Support for all existing features plus planned enhancements
 - Located in the `casestrainer-vue-new/` directory

-**IMPORTANT: The Vue.js frontend and backend API are now working correctly and deployed at https://wolf.law.uw.edu/casestrainer/**
+**IMPORTANT: The Vue.js frontend and backend API are now working correctly and deployed with Docker containers**

 ### Frontend Structure